 Most trips into Soagahoagdee Falls follow Brushy Creek in north of the bridge on Hickory Grove road.
 Plan for creek crossings, deadfall, and some difficult terrain as this is an unmarked, unimproved trail.

 If you’re hiking this trail in the shoulder seasons or after a lot of rain, expect to see several falls off of the canyon walls on the way in.
 The hike is an attraction all on its own.

 At the fall, the surrounding moss in the bowl at the falls is quite a scene once it greens up in warm weather.
-The waterfall is estimated at 70 feet but doesn’t carry the kind of volume that you’ll see at larger falls like Desoto Falls and Noccalula Falls after rains.
+The waterfall is about 30 feet tall and doesn’t carry the kind of volume that you’ll see at larger falls like Desoto Falls and Noccalula Falls after rains.

 More Waterfalls around Bankhead National Forest

 Bankhead National Forest and the Sipsey Wilderness are full of opportunities for hikes and waterfall viewing.
 Near the Sipsey River, you can find Mize Mill Falls and Turkeyfoot Falls.